-For real this time, browse or use the table of contents below to learn what gaslighting is, where it can show up, how to spot it, and most importantly: how to deal with it.
+What does “gaslighting” even mean?
+Use this table of contents below to learn what gaslighting is, where it can show up, how to spot it –and most importantly– how to deal with it.

 Gaslighting is intentionally making someone think they’re wrong, even when they’re right.